Pete Johnson (politician): Party switch and gubernatorial campaign

 In early 1989, Johnson announced he was joining the Republican Party, thus making him the first Republican to hold statewide office in Mississippi since the Reconstruction era.
 He later attributed his decision to switch to the election of moderate Republican George H. W. Bush to the presidency, as well as encouragement from U.S. Senator Thad Cochran.
 He was invited alongside other party switchers to visit Bush at the White House in May.
-In 1991 he declared his candidacy for governor and contested for the Republican nomination.
+In 1991, he declared his candidacy for governor and contested for the Republican nomination.
 As the Republican Party lacked available candidates, no Republican was nominated to contest for the office of auditor in the general election.
 Johnson was viewed as the early favorite to win the gubernatorial nomination, and thus most of the television ads he aired early in the campaign focused on Mabus instead of his primary opposition.
 In the Republican primary he faced Kirk Fordice, a conservative contractor who had been active in Republican politics since the 1960s, and Bobby Clanton, a social conservative activist.
 Fordice characterized Johnson as a "professional politician".
-Johnson struggled physically throughout the campaign as symptoms from his Hepatitis C affliction—which he kept secret—intensified.
+Johnson struggled physically throughout the campaign as symptoms from his hepatitis C affliction—which he kept secret—intensified.
 The race for the Republican nomination went to a runoff on October 8.
 Fordice won with 60.6 percent of the vote, while Johnson only earned 39.4 percent.
 Fordice went on to defeat Mabus in the general election.
 Johnson later reflected, "It was not meant for me to be governor".

-Later life
+Later life and death

 After Johnson left office, he began working in the Mississippi office of the Farmers Home Administration and opened a legal practice in Clarksdale.
 President George H. W. Bush appointed him state director of the Farmers Home Administration in July 1992.
 He held the office until Bill Clinton became president in January 1993.
 He purchased a former motel in Flowood and began leasing it to the state's Department of Corrections as a minimum security women's prison in May 1994.
-He underwent a liver transplant in 1996 to ameliorate his Hepatitis C affliction.
+He underwent a liver transplant in 1996 to ameliorate his hepatitis C affliction.
 In March 2001, President George W. Bush appointed him to become the first Federal Co-Chairman of the Delta Regional Authority.
 Confirmed by the U.S. Senate in September, he served in the role from 2002 to 2011.

+Johnson died at Baptist Memorial Hospital in Memphis, Tennessee, on January 20, 2025, at the age of 76.